 You are interested in studying abroad but are not sure when, where or how?
 In any cases you should start planning early (ideally a year in advance).
 To receive an introduction you can visit an information event of the Central Office for International Affairs (RIA).
 An overview of all information events offered this semester (in German language!) can be found here.

-You can spend a maximum of 12 months abroad once in your Bachelor´s programme and in your Master´s programme.
-However, there must exist a cooperation agreement between a department of your home university and the host university.
-The cooperation agreements are supervised at FAU by the programme representative of a department.
-You must therefore apply for a certain university and contact your respective Erasmus+ representative.
+You can spend a maximum of 12 months abroad once in your Master´s programme.
+Generally, there must exist a cooperation agreement between a department of your home university and the host university.

 - Universitatea Transilvania din Brasov, Romania (contact Claudia Barnickel) – required language skills: English level B2, Romanian (!)